 Let’s address the Who, What and How for this question.
 Who should drive Customer Experience?
-At C-level it is becoming accepted that Customer Experience (CX) will be the major new battle ground for an organisation.
+At C-level, it is becoming accepted that Customer Experience (CX) will be the major new battleground for an organization.
 What is less clear is who needs to drive this.

 It would be fair to say that there is currently a Customer Experience vacuum at the C-level and it will be interesting to see the developments in this space.
-Because of this CX vacuum at C-level, there is a corresponding vacuum in the rest of the organisation.
-Some organisations do have Customer Experience teams and this is a giant leap in the right direction, if these teams have a wider remit than Customer Care and User Interface developments.
+Because of this CX vacuum at C-level, there is a corresponding vacuum in the rest of the organization.
+Some organizations do have Customer Experience teams and this is a giant leap in the right direction if these teams have a wider remit than Customer Care and User Interface developments.
 However, for these teams to become truly effective they need a fully cross-functional mandate and a seat at the top table.

 So where does that leave embedding a great customer experience in your product development process?
 Well if you believe in the notion that a product manager is the CEO of his/her product, then it is a small step to see that the product manager has the opportunity to step up to this challenge.

 The product manager role is by definition cross-functional and can, therefore, shape the product experience.
 It is a natural extension for the product manager to start shaping the complete Customer Experience by working across the company silos.